ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 This program is not that easy, but when you think about it a bit, you should be able to understand it.
-The task is to extract from a [string] all the digits and to ignore the other characters.
+The task is to extract from a `string` all the digits and to ignore the other characters.

-To get the digits, we use a local procedure that uses the [pos] variable of the enclosing procedure, and also access the parameter [s] of the enclosing procedure.
-The closure [nextDigit()] checks if the position in the [string] is still valid, that is, if it is still smaller than the length of the [string], and also checks if the current character is a digit.
-The first check uses the standard procedure [len()], which returns the length of a passed [string] parameter, that is, how many characters the [string] contains.
-We have used the method call syntax here instead of using the ordinary [proc] call [len(s)].
+To get the digits, we use a local procedure that uses the `pos` variable of the enclosing procedure, and also access the parameter `s` of the enclosing procedure.
+The closure `nextDigit()` checks if the position in the `string` is still valid, that is, if it is still smaller than the length of the `string`, and also checks if the current character is a digit.
+The first check uses the standard procedure `len()`, which returns the length of a passed `string` parameter, that is, how many characters the `string` contains.
+We have used the method call syntax here instead of using the ordinary `proc` call `len(s)`.
 The next check tests, if the current character is not a decimal digit.
-For that test we could use a series of compares like [if c == \'0\' or c ==
-\'1\' or ...​ or c == \'9\'.]
-But to make such tests easier and faster, Nim offers one more data type, the [set] type.
-And the [notin] operator tests, if a value is not contained in a [set] constant.
-An important point for the expression after the [while] statement is, that it is processed from left to right.
+For that test we could use a series of compares like `if c == '0' or c == '1' or ... or c == '9'.` But to make such tests easier and faster, Nim offers one more data type, the `set` type.
+And the `notin` operator tests, if a value is not contained in a `set` constant.
+An important point for the expression after the `while` statement is, that it is processed from left to right.
-That fact is here critical, because we have first to check if [pos] is still a valid position, before we can use the subscript operator [\[\]] to access the current character and test if it is not contained in the [set].
-If the check for the valid position would not come first, then we may access an invalid position in the [string], and we would get a runtime range error.
+That fact is here critical, because we have first to check if `pos` is still a valid position, before we can use the subscript operator `[]` to access the current character and test if it is not contained in the `set`.
+If the check for the valid position would not come first, then we may access an invalid position in the `string`, and we would get a runtime range error.

 While the position is still valid, but the current character is not a digit, we increase the position.
-The [while] loop can end by two
+The `while` loop can end by two
-conditions: Either the current character is a digit, or we have reached the end of the [string], and we have to stop.
-For the last case, we use a special stop mark, we return a special character which we have entered in escape notation as [\'\\x0\'].
-That is a very special character, that is used in C to mark the end of [strings].
-It is the first character in the ASCII table and has the decimal value [0].
-We said earlier, that characters are encoded in 8 bit and correspond to the unsigned integer numbers [0] up to [255].
+conditions: Either the current character is a digit, or we have reached the end of the `string`, and we have to stop.
+For the last case, we use a special stop mark, we return a special character which we have entered in escape notation as `'\x0'`.
+That is a very special character, that is used in C to mark the end of `strings`.
+It is the first character in the ASCII table and has the decimal value `0`.
+We said earlier, that characters are encoded in 8 bit and correspond to the unsigned integer numbers `0` up to `255`.
-[\'\\x0\'] is just a special notation for the first character, which corresponds to integer value [0].
-Well, when the end of the [string] is reached, then we return that character.
+`'\x0'` is just a special notation for the first character, which corresponds to integer value `0`.
+Well, when the end of the `string` is reached, then we return that character.
 Otherwise, we return the current character.
-Remember, from the while condition we know that the [string] end is reached, or the current character is a digit.
-As we tested for the [string] end before, we can only have the case that the current character is a digit now.
+Remember, from the while condition we know that the `string` end is reached, or the current character is a digit.
+As we tested for the `string` end before, we can only have the case that the current character is a digit now.
 But can we return that character immediately now?
-If we would, [s\[pos\]] would be a digit, and we would get exactly the same character for the next [proc] call!
-So we have to move to the next character by increasing [pos] before we return that character.
-For this, the pre-declared [result] variable is useful.
-We assign the current character to the [result] variable, and then increase [pos].
+If we would, `s[pos]` would be a digit, and we would get exactly the same character for the next `proc` call!
+So we have to move to the next character by increasing `pos` before we return that character.
+For this, the pre-declared `result` variable is useful.
+We assign the current character to the `result` variable, and then increase `pos`.
-As the last statement in our [proc] is not an expression but a plain [inc()] statement, the content of the [result] variable is returned.
-The other [while] loop in the outer procedure is very simple, we just call the closure in the body of the [while] loop and terminate the loop when we get the special [Null] character.
+As the last statement in our `proc` is not an expression but a plain `inc()` statement, the content of the `result` variable is returned.
+The other `while` loop in the outer procedure is very simple, we just call the closure in the body of the `while` loop and terminate the loop when we get the special `Null` character.